ono-midori/ono-midori.github.io/techs/zguide.md

 ### Reliable Pub-Sub (Clone Pattern)

-As a larger worked example, we’ll take the problem of making a reliable pub-sub architecture.
-We’ll develop this in stages.
+As a larger worked example, we'll take the problem of making a reliable pub-sub architecture.
+We'll develop this in stages.
 The goal is to allow a set of applications to share some common state.
 Here are our technical challenges:

 - We have a large set of client applications, say thousands or tens of thousands.
 - They will join and leave the network arbitrarily.
 - These applications must share a single eventually-consistent state.

 Any application can update the state at any point in time.
-Let’s say that updates are reasonably low-volume.
-We don’t have real time goals.
+Let's say that updates are reasonably low-volume.
+We don't have real time goals.
 The whole state can fit into memory.
 Some plausible use cases are:

 - A configuration that is shared by a group of cloud servers.
 - Some game state shared by a group of players.